 The following activities took place in the third reporting period:

 The EOSC initiative has many related topics with the ASTERICS activities.
 Therefore, the ASTERICS project manager presented the ASTERICS activities and plans at several EOSC events.
+Some of the ASTERICS partners participated directly in the H2020 EOSCpilot and EOSC-hub projects, contributing input to the design of pilot EOSC services and ASTERICS-induced use-cases.

 Members from the management support team participated in the Third ASTERICS – OBELICS Workshop in October 2018, in Cambridge, had a special session on EOSC in Astronomy and Astrophysics.